-We are looking for people who are interested in harmonising with others, and are enthusiastic to learn.
+We are looking for people who are interested in, and able to harmonise with others, and who are enthusiastic to learn.

-An ability to read music is not required, but is obviously an advantage.
+An ability to read music is an advantage but is not required.

-We work hard to maintain a high quality performance standard and joining MGLC does involve making a commitment to rehearsal every week on a Wednesday night, and to your own practise at home.
+We work hard to maintain a high quality performance standard and joining MGLC does involve making a commitment to rehearsal every week, and to your own practise at home.